MargotHTeunisse/hysteron-tgraphs/README.md

 # Getting Started

-To import this software, first install it from PyPI by running
+To import this package, first install it from PyPI by running

 ```console